Flavor Anomalies and Quark-Lepton Unification: Flavor Constraints

 where the bounds are set by requiring that the contribution of each quark, charm in Eq.~\eqref{eq:mutoegPrimi} and top in Eq.~\eqref{eq:mutoegCon}, saturates the experimental constraint.
 While Eq.~\eqref{eq:mutoegPrimi} could be easily satisfied, the condition in Eq.~\eqref{eq:mutoegCon} requires $ V_c^{32} - (m_\mu / m_b) (V^*)^{32} \simeq 0 $, i.e. the texture of matrix $c_4$, displayed in Eq.~\eqref{equation:c4}, must contain a zero in the element $c_4^{32}$.
 We note that $V_c^{31}$ is needed to address the neutral anomalies and therefore cannot be suppressed. \item Similarly, the strongest bound from Kaon decays, $\text{Br}(K_L \to e^\pm \mu^\mp) < 4.7 \times 10^{-12}$~\cite{Zyla:2020zbs}, requires

 While the constraint acting on the contribution coming from $\Phi_3$ can be easily avoided by having a heavy $\Phi_3$, the bound on the $\Phi_4$ leptoquark translates into $V^{12} \to 0$ because, similarly to the previous case, a non-zero $V_c^{21}$ is needed to address the neutral anomalies. \end{enumerate} Taking the above conditions into account, let us now exploit the fact that the matrices $V$ and $V_c$ are unitary to shape their textures.
-Let us start from a generic parametrization of a unitary 3 x 3 matrix where we have taken the imaginary phases to be zero for simplicity\footnote{The constraints from electric dipole moments (EDMs), which would be the strongest flavor constraint on these phases, do not apply for the interactions mediated by $Y_4$ since there is only one chirality available for the leptons or quarks (unless mixing between $\phi_3^{-2/3}$ and $\phi_4^{2/3}$ is considered, which is $\Lambda_\text{EW} / \Lambda_\text{LQ}$ suppressed).}
+Let us start from a generic parametrization of a unitary 3 x 3 matrix where we have taken the imaginary phases to be zero for simplicity \footnote{The constraints from electric dipole moments (EDMs) give us a non-trivial bound on these phases.
+In this theory one has one-loop contributions to, for instance, the electron EDM with the leptoquark $\Phi_4$ inside the loop, the Higgs doublets $H_1$ and $H_2$ changing the quark chirality inside the loop, while the electron chirality is changed in the external line.
+We will investigate the EDM constraints in a future publication.}

 where $c_{ij} \equiv \cos \theta_{ij}$ and $s_{ij} \equiv \sin \theta_{ij}$, and $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$ are Euler angles.

 Starting from $V_c$, from condition (i) we know that the elements $V_c^{21}$ and $V_c^{31}$ cannot be suppressed.
 Condition (ii), however, requires $V_c^{32} \simeq (m_\mu/m_b) V^{32}$.
 Unitarity demands then that $V^{32}_c \lesssim 0.1$.
 The only possibility that consistently satisfies conditions (i) and (ii) is $c_{12} \to \epsilon$ and $s_{13}\to \epsilon'$, being $\epsilon$ and $\epsilon'$ small parameters according to conditions (i) and (ii).\footnote{There is freedom in choosing the sign of the complementary trigonometric function of the one we take to be small.
 We will assume it positive without loss of generality.} Hence,